 The primary source of electrical power for unmanned space vehicles is the direct conversion of solar energy through the use of solar cells.
-As advancing cell technology continues to modify the spectral response of solar cells to utilize more of the sun's spectrum, designers of solar cells and arrays must have the capability of measuring these cells in a light beam that is a close match to the solar spectrum.
+As advancing cell technology continues to modify the spectral response of solar cells to utilize more of the Sun's spectrum, designers of solar cells and arrays must have the capability of measuring these cells in a light beam that is a close match to the solar spectrum.
 The solar spectrum has been matched very closely by laboratory solar simulators.
 But the design of solar cells and the sizing of solar arrays require such highly accurate measurements that the intensity of these simulators must be set very accurately.
 A small error in setting the simulator intensity can conceivably cause a disastrous missizing of a solar panel, causing either a premature shortfall in power or the launch of an oversized, overweight solar panel.

 The Jet Propulsion Laboratory (JPL) solar cell calibration program was conceived to produce reference standards for the purpose of accurately setting solar simulator intensities.
-The concept was to fly solar cells on a high-altitude balloon, measure their output at altitudes near 120,000 ft, recover the cells, and use them as reference standards.
+The concept was to fly solar cells on a high-altitude balloon, to measure their output at altitudes near 120,000 ft, to recover the cells, and to use them as reference standards.
 The procedure is simple.
 The reference cell is placed in the simulator beam, and the beam intensity is adjusted until the reference cell reads the same as it read on the balloon.
 As long as the reference cell has the same spectral response as the cells or panels to be measured, this is a very accurate method of setting the intensity.
 But as solar cell technology changes, the spectral response of the solar cells changes also, and reference standards using the new technology must be built and calibrated.

 Until the summer of 1985, there had always been a question as to how much the atmosphere above the balloon modified the solar spectrum.
-If the modification were significant, the reference cells might not have the required accuracy.
+If the modification was significant, the reference cells might not have the required accuracy.
 Solar cells made in recent years have increasingly higher blue responses, and if the atmosphere has any effect at all, it would be expected to modify the calibration of these newer blue cells much more so than for cells made in the past.
 In late 1984, a collection of solar cells representing a wide cross section of solar cell technology was flown on the shuttle Discovery as a part of the Solar Cell Calibration Facility (SCCF) experiment.
 The cells were calibrated as reference cells on this flight by using procedures similar to those used on the balloon flights.
 The same cells were then flown on the 1985 balloon flight and remeasured.
-Since the two sets of measurements gave nearly identical results (see the reference), the reference standards from balloon flights may continue to be used with high confidence.
+Since the two sets of measurements gave nearly identical results (see reference 1), the reference standards from balloon flights may continue to be used with high confidence.

 JPL has been flying calibration standards on high-altitude balloons since 1963 and continues to organize a calibration balloon flight at least once a year.
-The tradition was continued this year with the 1991 flight, which incorporated 39 solar cell modules from 9 different participants.
-Two of the modules had two cells mounted, so there was a total of 41 calibration cells flown.
-The cells included Si, GaAs, GaInP and CuInSe2 cells from both domestic and foreign manufacturers.
+The tradition was continued this year with the 1992 flight, which incorporated 41 solar cell modules from eight different participants.
+The cells included Si, GaAs, InP, Amorphous Si, and CuInSe2 cells from both domestic and foreign manufacturers.
+The flight included four cells that were fitted with narrow bandpass filters at four different wavelengths.
+The latter cells are intended to become standards for use in the calibration of spectral response measurement equipment.